paquerette-orga/libpsl-php/README.md

 # Credit and license

-Libpsl has the +goal to provide an integration library for PSL in PHP.
+Libpsl has the goal to provide an integration library for PSL in PHP.

 Copyright (C) 2019  Gomes Dias Julien